NuGet/Home/designs/CentrallyManagingNuGetPackageVersions-Restore.md

 The requirements are defined in the [feature spec](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-package-versions).
 A summary of the requirements targeted only at this design are below.

-* It should not be possible to specify PackageReference with Version metadata at the project level.
+* For a project that is opted in to CPVM, it should not be possible to specify PackageReference with Version metadata at the project level.
 Otherwise an error is raised.
 * There will be an opt-in/opt-out switch for projects to opt-in CPVM.
 [Default: Opt-in]
 * The Private Assets and the other PackageReference metadata except Version need to be defined at the PackageReference level.
 * The Package versions defined in the Central Package Versions file are respected for direct and transitive dependencies.